Paul Borg Olivier

+Early life and education

+Borg Olivier was born in Valletta, to Paul Borg Olivier and Marie Therese née Huber, and is the youngest of five siblings.

+He had a Catholic education and formation at both primary and secondary level, firstly at St. Joseph's School, following on to the Jesuit-run, St. Aloysius College, in Malta.

+University life

 Borg Olivier read law and was conferred with a Doctorate in Law from the University of Malta in 1995.

+During his time at university, Borg Olivier was elected to the Students’ Representative Council (KSU), and to the Senate of the University of Malta, the academic governing board.

+Borg Olivier was also President of MZPN, the youth branch of Partit Nazzjonalista.

+Early legal career

-He was admitted to the Maltese Bar of Advocates in 1996 and first served a Senior Associate with Fenech and Fenech Advocates (1996–2000), later setting up his private practice.
+Borg Olivier was admitted to the Maltese Bar of Advocates in 1996 and first served a Senior Associate with Fenech and Fenech Advocates (1996–2000), later setting up his private practice.
+During that period his role in the firm, and after, focused primarily on Litigation, pleading in the Courts of First Instance and Courts of Appeal.

+Political office

 Borg Olivier stood as a Nationalist Party candidate (a party founded on Christian Democratic principles and member of the European Peoples Party) for National and Local Elections in the First Electoral District including Valletta in 1996, 1998, 2003 and 2008.
+He was first elected councillor to the Valletta Local Council in 1993, later to be elected Valletta Deputy Mayor (1996–99).

-He was elected Valletta Deputy Mayor (1996–99) and Mayor for three consecutive terms (1999–2008).
+Borg Olivier was elected Mayor of Valletta, Malta's Capital City, for three consecutive terms (1999–2008).

-He was elected Secretary-General of the Nationalist Party on June 27, 2008 under the party leadership of Lawrence Gonzi, succeeding Joe Saliba shortly after the Nationalist Party was returned to government in 2008 for a third consecutive term.
+Following his public elective roles, Borg Olivier was elected Secretary-General of the Nationalist Party in June, 2008 under the party leadership of Lawrence Gonzi, succeeding Joe Saliba shortly after the Nationalist Party was returned to government in 2008 for a third consecutive term.

-Paul Borg Olivier’s five year term of office came to an end in June 2013 and was succeeded by Chris Said, former Minister of Justice in the Lawrence Gonzi Government (2008–2013).
+After a party electoral defeat to the Labour Party at the end of the electoral mandate, Borg Olivier decided not to re-contest for the post.
+His five-year term of office came to an end in June 2013.
+He was succeeded by Chris Said, former Minister of Justice in the Lawrence Gonzi Government (2008–2013).